spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 ### 4. `wakewordService`

 The wakeword service is in charge of, you guessed it, recognizing that the user has said your app's wakeword.
 On iOS, this defaults to using Apple's built-in ASR to detect your chosen wakeword, but for better performance you might want to experiment with a customized TensorFlow Lite model.
 Spokestack comes with a set of models trained to detect "Spokestack" as a wakeword, but you're also free to train your own and configure Spokestack to use them at runtime.
-You can find descriptions of the models' requirements [here](wakeword-models), but if building and training them isn't something you want to take on, [send us an email](mailto:hello@spokestack.io), and we can discuss customization options.
+You can find descriptions of the models' requirements in our [wakeword models guide](wakeword-models), but if building and training them isn't something you want to take on, [send us an email](mailto:hello@spokestack.io), and we can discuss customization options.

 ### 5. `pipelineDelegate`